06066060606060/T2CAN-Nag-killer-EU-unlock/README.md

 ## What V2.3b Update Changes
 - Added 2 toggle in dashboard to enable TLSSC for banned car.
-- GTW Config Replay toggle is not needed
+- you don't need to activate GTW Config Replay...
 -
 --------------------Update 2.2-------------------
 - bypass R79 EU restriction in AP